Groß Krams

 Groß Krams is a municipality in the Ludwigslust-Parchim district, in Mecklenburg-Vorpommern, Germany.
 It is part of the collective municipality of Hagenow-Land.

 Geography

 Groß Krams lies in the Griese Gegend, a forested region of southwestern Mecklenburg.
 It has an area of roughly 10.32 square kilometers, and has the Bundesstraße 5 passing through it.

 The municipality borders Alt Krenzlin to the south, Bresegard bei Picher to the northeast, Belsch to the west, and Redefin to the northwest.
 It is part of the collective municipality of Hagenow-Land, by which it is surrounded on all sides but the south, as Alt Krenzlin is part of the collective municipality of Ludwigslust-Land.

 History

 Groß Krams was integrated into the municipality of Redefin on 1 January 1974.
 It was again separated into its own municipality on 5 May 1990.

 Politics

-The current mayor of Groß Krams is Tobias Alwardt (Aktiv GK).
+Municipal council

+The municipal council of Groß Krams has a total of 7 members, six of whom are elected directly from the municipal council's ballot while the seventh is the mayor, who is elected on a separate ballot on the same day.
+Before 2019, the municipal council only had 5 seats.
+The most recent municipal council election took place on 7 June 2024, as part of the 2024 Mecklenburg-Vorpommern local elections.
+It yielded the following results: